ITSLeeds/VectorTiles/README.md

 ## Part 2: Hosting Vector Tiles

 then the HTTP header can be simply modified by adding a `.htaccess` file into the folder containing all your tiles.

 ```
 Header set Content-Encoding: gzip
 ```

-When hosting vector tiles on your own server, you have to main choices:
+When hosting vector tiles on your own server, you have two main choices:

 1. Install a specialist tile hosting server such as TileServer and use a `.mbtiles`
 2. Generate individual `.pbf` tiles and then upload them to a folder on your server.